qpfiffer/qpfiffer.com/posts/2020-10-22-Canyonlands.markdown

 Day two was a hard day for me.
 We agreed to wake up at 5:30 every morning just so we'd have time to hike before the sun totally destroyed us.
-It was actually really nice to get into the rhythm, it definitely set the expectation for the how the day was going to.
-Eric is an efficient machine at packing, and I liked to eat oatmeal, so we usually wouldn't leave camp before 7:00 or so.
+It was actually really nice to get into the rhythm, it definitely set the expectation for how the day was going to go, too.
+Eric is an efficient machine at packing, and I like to eat oatmeal, so we usually wouldn't leave camp before 7:00 or so.

 Starting our hike with the same 2500 foot climb as the previous day, but with our